How Can Meditation Therapy Help Treat Substance Abuse?

 Meditation Therapy and Withdrawal

 In cases of withdrawal-related symptoms such an anxiety, insomnia, or depression, meditation can assist in grounding the individual and calming the nervous system.
 A calm nervous system enhances the overall quality of sleep, and during times of wakefulness, it enables better moods.
 Furthermore, those suffering emotionally imbalanced thoughts from disorders like Obsessive Compulsive Disorder can learn to observe thoughts without attachment.
 Meditation therapy also allows someone to actively regain control over impulses.
-For example, transcendental meditation has been used to reduce drug, alcohol, and nicotine abuse.
+For example, transcendental meditation has been used to reduce drug, alcohol, and nicotine abuse and the risk of relapse.

 Ready to get help?